Implementation of the left-right symmetric model in FeynRules: The Higgs sector

-Summarizing the above, the imposed constraints on the potential parameters and the Higgs VEVs are: \begin{itemize} \item The Higgs bidoublet VEVs $k_1$ and $k_2$ are real. \item The parameters $\beta_i$ are set to zero. \item The Higgs left triplet VEV $\nu_L$ is set to zero. \end{itemize}
+Summarizing the above, the following constraints are imposed due to requiring explicit CP-conservation, requiring natural grounds to support the minimization conditions, and requiring consistency with experiment: \begin{itemize} \item All the Higgs multiplets VEVs are real. \item The parameters $\beta_i$ are set to zero. \item The Higgs left triplet VEV $v_L$ is set to zero. \end{itemize}